-Extreme cold temperatures affect the county nearly every year.
-The amount of snow and ice, number of blizzard conditions, and days of sub-zero temperatures each year are unpredictable.
+Extreme cold temperatures affect the county nearly every year but there have been no recorded deaths, injuries, or property damage.
+The amount of snow and ice, number of blizzard conditions, and days of subzero temperatures each year are unpredictable.

 Within Steele County the risk of extreme cold does not vary geographically.
 Citizens living in climates such as these must always be prepared for situations that put their lives or property at risk.
 It is not always the depth of the cold, but an unprepared individual with a vehicle breakdown or lack of a personal winter safety kit that are at risk.
 Rural citizens not connected to city gas lines are more vulnerable to issues with extreme cold.
 The vulnerability of each jurisdiction to extreme cold has not changed due to any development in the last 5 years.